Graduate School of Humanities

 The study and practice of the English language includes general linguistics as well as focus on the comparison of English and Japanese and "the link between language and culture."

-Graduate School of Humanities Graduate Program in Japanese Literature
+Graduate School of Humanities Graduate Program in Japanese Language and Literature

 As this major deals with topics on the position of Japanese literature, language, and culture in the world, the theme that runs through the course tends to pursue the fundamental questions of that relevant field.
 There is a particular focus on the issues involved in the acceptance and reproduction of foreign ideologies, such as Christianity, and also on reviewing literary research from a female perspective.

 Classical literary research involves the study of the unique characteristics inherent in Japanese literature and culture with a focus on cultural exchange issues between countries that use Chinese characters in their languages as well as artistic, religious, political, and historical issues based on fundamental research of the reprints and annotations of classical literary works.